Nebulaevo/url-toolbox/README.md

 const relativeUrl = new RelativeUrl('/somewhere?query2=value2&query1=value1')

-// Attempting to set a non expected value to an attribute setter
+// Attempting to set a non-expected value to an attribute setter
 // will throw a TypeError
 url.host = undefined // (expected string)
 url.port = '-10' // (expected positive number)